dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 underscore.
 The details of integer, floating point and character literals are omitted.
 They are more or less what is found in most modern programming languages. $\varepsilon$ denotes an empty grammar production.

+{>> This grammar is a little on the long side.
+I think you could benefir from using some EBNF tricks such as curly braces for repetition and brackets for options.
+It will cut down on the grammar substantially and make it much easier to comprehend. <<}

 --------------  -------  --------------------------------------------------  -------------------------------
      *program*   $\to$   *typedefs fundefs*                                  top-level definitions